devopsysadmin/ansible-bundle/README.md

 # Prerequisites

 - Ansible.
 Any version.
+- Git > 1.6 (possibly will work on earlier releases, but hasn't been tested)
+- Python > 2.6

+# Installation

+## The easy way: pip

+`sudo pip install ansible-bundle`

+## The not-that-easy way: from code

+-
+- Run `sudo python setup.py`

 # Syntax

-The most basic usage is running `ansible-bundle FILENAME`.
-This will download bundles found on `FILENAME` and its include files.

-# Optional Parameters

-All parameters must be AFTER the playbook to be run.
+`ansible-bundle FILEYAML [ansible-playbook-options] [ansible-bundle-options]`

-ansible-bundle, along the ansible-playbook parameters, accepts these:
+ansible-bundle, along the ansible-playbook parameters, has also these:

 - `--bundle-clean-roles` Will clean roles and library directories before download

-- `-v` Sets verbose mode.
-Can be repeated to increase verbosity level.

 - `--bundle-dry` Shows what will be run (as it won't download anything, also won't search for dependencies)

 - `--bundle-deps-only` Don't run the playbook, just satisfies dependencies.

 # Configuration